 Largest Contentful Paint (LCP) measures how fast the largest element in the viewport of a page loads.
 Depending on the page, this might be an image, video, or text.

 LCP homes in on what the reader truly values when it comes to page load and page speed.
-It’s a good indicator of perceived load speed — how long it takes the page to load from the viewpoint of your reader.
+It’s a good indicator of perceived load speed — how long it takes the page to load from your reader’s viewpoint.

-In the past, metrics like DOMContentLoaded, Time to First Byte (TTFB), and First Contentful Paint have all attempted to put numbers around this moment in user experience, but they fall short of being able to accurately measure what the user is seeing on their screen.
+In the past, metrics like DOMContentLoaded, Time to First Byte (TTFB), and First Contentful Paint have all attempted to put numbers around this moment in user experience, but they fall short of being able to accurately measure what the user sees on their screen.

 So what might affect a page’s LCP score?
 Let’s take a look…